 American Rescue Plan Act: 9 Employer, Employee, and Health Care Provider Provisions

-The American Rescue Plan Act (ARPA), the latest COVID-19 relief measure put forth by the Biden administration, was signed into law in March 2021.
+The American Rescue Plan (ARP) Act, the latest COVID-19 relief measure put forth by the Biden administration, was signed into law in March 2021.
 It includes a variety of changes affecting the health insurance industry, business owners and managers, and health care providers.

-Below is a summary of nine provisions in the ARPA affecting employers, employees, and health care providers.
+Below is a summary of nine provisions in the ARP affecting employers, employees, and health care providers.

 PROVISIONS AFFECTING EMPLOYERS